Georgije Nikolajević: Proclamation of Metropolitan

 Under the pressure of the Viennese court, Metropolitan Sava (Kosanović) had to resign, which was adopted on 10 September 1885, and the court declared Georgije Nikolajević the administrator of the Metropolitanate of Dabar-Bosna.
 In 1885, the Patriarchate of Constantinople elected him Metropolitan of Dabar-Bosna.
 He was ordained metropolitan on 2 February 1886.
 For the first year as a metropolitan, he visited every Orthodox house in Sarajevo.
-He often visited the people, and he was in all church communities.
-During his time as Metropolitan Georgije Nikolajević, he did a lot for the church: he ordained 7 deacons, 2 hierodeacons, 75 priests, and 4 hieromonks.
-He also produced 2 archdeacons, 2 sindjels, 1 abbot, 15 archpriests; 2 archimandrites, and 11 priests were decorated with a church belt.
-He participated in liturgies dedicated to three metropolitans.
-In 1888, he served the funeral service for Metropolitan Leontije Radulović.
+During his time as Metropolitan, Georgije Nikolajević ordained 7 deacons, 2 hierodeacons, 75 priests, and 4 hieromonks.
 While he was metropolitan, he consecrated 35 newly built and renovated churches, and he opened another 17.
-In 10 years, as long as he was metropolitan, 52 new churches were renovated and opened.
+52 new churches were renovated and opened.
 He also made a new division of parishes.
 He provided state aid for priests from about 50 parishes, who could not provide for them.
 He also provided state aid for poor churches.
-Every year, 5-6 parish homes were built, and that was also financed by the state.
+Every year, 5–6 parish homes were built, and that was also financed by the state.

 Many churches in Bosnia, as well as in Herzegovina, did not have church books, which is why the liturgy was not served in many churches.
 Georgije Nikolajević solved this problem by reprinting Russian church books in Sarajevo at the expense of the state.